-Class 6: December 3
+Class 5: December 9

+- Preparing for Spring 2021 Internships

-- Discussion -- Fall 2019 internships
+- Discussion -- Fall 2020 internships

 - Student Presentations

-- Preparing for Spring 2020 Internships
+- Student Presentations

+- 0 7

+- 0 8

 - Course Evaluations

-Due Wednesday, December 11th -- Final Paper, Summary for Internship Site, and Internship Evaluation Survey
+Due Monday, December 14th -- Final Paper, Summary for Internship Site, and Internship Evaluation Survey

 MIAP Digital Archive: All course assignments will be submitted in electronic form and conform to the established MIAP file-naming convention.
 The materials will be made part of the MIAP digital archive in a private space for faculty use, and on the MIAP web site, unless there is a legitimate reason for the materials to be restricted.
 Note: Internship Agreements and reports should all receive restricted status.